ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

        - ":path"
    ```

-After adding a `TracingService`, restart $productName$ for the configuration to take effect.
+After adding a `TracingService`, restart Emissary for the configuration to take effect.
 Istio propagates
 the tracing headers automatically, allowing for end-to-end observability within the cluster.

 ## FAQ